 If an arrangement is a gift involving a post-transfer grant, it will be a reservation of an interest by the transferor.
-Section 70(2) will apply, and accordingly the duty payable will be calculated on the value of the whole of the property transferred, without deducting the value of the reservation, less the amount of any consideration paid.
+Section 70(2) will apply, and accordingly the duty payable

-This analysis applies to BR Pub 02/04-02/06.
+This analysis applies to BR Pub 05/04-05/06.